front-end-intermediate/Hooks/README.md

 ```

-3. The Reddit example from this chapter is lacking error handling, and if you enter an invalid subreddit name, the app will break.
+1. The Reddit example is lacking error handling, and if you enter an invalid subreddit name, the app will break.
 Add code to intercept errors, handle them gracefully, and display an error message.

 ```js
 import React, { useState, useEffect } from "react";